(For students considering studying abroad for a semester or year)

 Step 8: Obtain Insurance for Your Time Abroad

 Oglethorpe University requires all study abroad students to have both life and medical insurance BEFORE embarking upon a study abroad program.
 In addition, your insurance should also cover any and all expenses that might occur due to your untimely death abroad, commonly called repatriation insurance.
 You will need at this point to discuss with your parents how you will be covered for health insurance while abroad.
 Call your insurance company first, and determine if you will be covered during your time abroad.
-Or, if you have a student health policy, discuss the coverage with the OU nurse.
 In addition, the OUSA office has information on companies which specialize in covering students while abroad.
 It is your responsibility to inform the OUSA Director the name of your insurance company.

 Step 9: Purchase Airline Tickets